Zer0Legion/busking/README.md

 3. Find out more about me.

 The web application is designed with mobile interfaces in mind as it will mostly be accessed through scanning a QR code displayed when I am busking.
-A straightforward and intuitive user interface is required to cater to the largely transient target audience who mostly do not have time to stop.
+An intuitive user interface is required to cater to the largely transient target audience who mostly do not have time to stop.

 ## Project Description